Classes & Teachers

 Relationships between caregivers/teachers and children and their families are the foundation of a child’s development of sense of self and security and his or her ability to relate to others and express feelings.
 Our low child-to-teacher ratio fosters this strong relationship between teacher, child, and family.

 Every class at OCP is led by an experienced teacher with at least a bachelor’s degree in Early Childhood Education or related area of study and extensive experience working with young children and parent education.
 Lead teachers are supported by a parent-teacher, and in the case of the oldest class–the Larks, an assistant teacher.
-Assistant teachers must have successfully completed an associate degree in early childhood education with three to five years experience or a four-year degree with one to two years experience.

 All teachers undergo an extensive interview process to determine their professional and ethical understanding of teaching young children.
 They must also understand and respect the parent’s role in a cooperative and value parent education.
 All are required to have current CPR and first aid certification.